koknat/dif/README.md

 Solution 3:  Use -replaceTable <file> to supply a file with many substitution/replacement regexes

+Solution 4:  Use -replaceDates to remove dates and timestamps

 #### Problem: need to view your changes to a file on Perforce or SVN or GIT
 Solution:  'dif file' will show the differences between the head revision and the local file

+#### Problem: need to recursively compare directories
+Solution 1:  'dif <dir1> <dir2>' will iteratively compare pairs of files Solution 2:  'dif <dir1> <dir2> -report' will open a GUI to compare the directories Any preprocessing option (-comments, -white, -sort, -grep, etc) can be used when comparing directories

 ## Usage examples